quat1024/apathy/docs/1.16-1.18/JSON.md

 * returns `true` if the location is loaded and passes the `LocationPredicate`.

 LocationPredicates can test x/y/z ranges, biomes, dimensions, features, light levels, and a couple other oddities (like whether an entity is in campfire smoke).
 Please check [the minecraft wiki](https://minecraft.fandom.com/wiki/Predicate), Ctrl-F the page for "location_check", and open the box labeled "Tags common to all locations".
 The `offsetX`/`offsetY`/`offsetZ` keys are also supported.

+`uniqueId` is required because (in the latest update) the result of `"who": "attacker_spawn_location"` predicates are tested only one time, and cached on the entity.
+This helps on performance, but also fixes cases like "the predicate returns false when `attacker_spawn_location` is used, and the mob has walked so far away that the spawn location is now unloaded".

 For example, this predicate:
 ```json